Communications Department Design

 Community Relations (MAC) — intake, routing, tracking, and follow-through

-Each role was defined to operate as part of a system rather than independently.
+Each role was defined as part of the department’s daily work, not as a separate one-person lane.

 System behavior